godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> Your heart is the size of an ocean.
-Go find yourself in its hidden depths.
+> If you do not conquer self, you will be conquered by self.
-> — *Rumi*
+> — *Napoleon Hill*
 <!-- END_QUOTE -->